 It's always good to apply lubricant once you have thoroughly cleaned your bike.
 Depending on the lubricant you are using, you may need to do this more frequently than others.
 In this case, Brandon has used a lighter chain lubricant from Orontas which is designed for riding in good conditions.
 Some types of lubricant will be more heavy duty and suited to riding in average to poor conditions.

 Regardless of the lubricant you are using, always apply to the bottom rung.
 Never spray up or down the cassette, or on the top rung.
 As you pedal the lubricant will be forced outwards, and into the chain.
 If it is anywhere but the bottom rung, you will end up with a mess all over the seatstays and chainstays.

 Handy Tips for cleaning your bike

-Shift your bike into the smallest gear to make it easier to take off the rear wheel.
+Shift your bike into the small chainring and smallest cassette sprocket to make it easier to take off the rear wheel.

 Inspect your bike as you go, looking out for cracks or any other damage, and any holes in your tyres.

 Use lint-free rags.

 If you have carbon wheels, make sure the breaking surface is totally dry before putting them back on your bike.

 Chain manufacturers have different ways of measuring chain wear.
 Get your local bike shop to inspect yours with every service.

 While you are cleaning the chain, vary your pressure by pressing on the sides and top of the chain.

-Select the right chain lube for your riding.
-Vary it depending on seasons and road conditions.
+Select the right chain lube for your riding and vary it depending on seasons and road conditions.
 Dry lubricant is primarily used for good riding conditions, while wet lubricant is better for harsh riding conditions.

 Always lubricate the bottom rung of the chain, spraying away from the bike.